SergeyAnufriev/GANs/README.md

 2) sweep_id = wandb.sweep(sweep_config, entity="zcemg08", project="gans_training2")

-entity: your weights and biases username
+a) entity: your weights and biases username

-project: name of your project (create in weights and biases web site)
+b) project: name of your project (create in weights and biases web site)

 3) edit torch_bash.sh